emqx/emqx-docs/en_US/admin/api.md

 EMQX exposes an HTTP management API designed following OpenAPI (Swagger) 3.0 specification.

-After EMQX is started, you can visit [http://localhost:18083/api-docs/index.html](http://localhost:18083/api-docs/index.html) to view the API document, and also execute the management APIs from this UI.
+After EMQX is started, you can visit [http://localhost:18083/api-docs/index.html](http://localhost:18083/api-docs/index.html) to view the API document, and also execute the management APIs from the Swagger UI.
+By default, under the Dashboard configuration, `swagger_support` is set to `true`, indicating Swagger UI support is enabled, which means all Swagger-related features are turned on, such as generating interactive API documentation.
+You can also set it to `false` to disable this feature.
+For more information, see [Dashboard configuration](../configuration/dashboard.md).

-The section will introduce how to work with EMQX REST API.
+The section introduces how to work with EMQX REST API.

 ## Basic Path